Understanding Neck Injuries and How Iron Neck Can Aid in Recovery

 - Stand with your back straight.

-- Slowly and gently perform neck circles,
+- Slowly and gently perform neck circles, rotating your head in a circular motion.

-- Complete 10-15 circles in one direction and
+- Complete 10-15 circles in one direction and then reverse.

 - Perform three sets.